mnmhdanas/RISC-V-rv32i/README.md

 # RISC-V-rv32i
-This is rv32i verilog design and it works fine for all instrcutions except lbu , lhu , ecall,ebreak
+This project is a pipeline implementation of RV32I using verilog. it works fine for all instrcutions except lbu , lhu , ecall,ebreak